Q: How much does it cost to meet with you regarding my case?

 Q: What is negligent security?

-A: Negligent security is the failure of an owner or occupier of a premises to have the appropriate amount of security to keep you safe.
-We certainly understand that not all crime can be prevented at all times.
-However, a retailer, apartment owner, etc. certainly has an obligation to do everything reasonable to ensure that you are kept “safe” on their premises.
+Although not all crimes can be prevented at all times, a retailer, apartment owner, etc. certainly has an obligation to do everything reasonable to ensure that you are kept “safe” on their premises.
 Our team will investigate the level of crime at the premises prior to the incident involving you and compare that to a level of security to determine if it was adequate.
-We will then meet with you as well as likely meet with consultants and experts to determine whether or not to move forward with the case.
-If so, we will pursue all avenues of recovery including extensive and intense investigation including meeting with police officers, prisoners, tenants, management, etc.
+We will then meet with you as well as likely meet with consultants and experts to determine how best to move forward with the case.
+We will pursue all avenues of recovery including extensive and intense investigation including meeting with police officers, prisoners, tenants, management, etc.

 Q: Can I use my insurance for any medical bills?